Cádiz – Trafalgar

-Wikipedia tells us that the Battle of Trafalgar was a naval engagement between the Royal Navy and a combined fleet of French and Spanish Navies.
+Wikipedia tells us that the Battle of Trafalgar was a naval engagement between the Royal Navy and a combined fleet of French and Spanish ships.
 It took place on the 21 Oct.
 1805 in the waters in front of Cádiz, and was part of the War of the Third Coalition (1803-1806) of the Napoleonic Wars (1803-1815).

 “Rivers of ink” have cascaded down millions of pages about this battle.
 It is pointless trying to provide another summary.
 However, it did take place in the waters near Cádiz, and it did involve the city, so we need to include it in our “visit”.